Skip to content

 Common questions

-Do I still use Shopify checkout?
+Do I still use Shopify checkout after going headless?

-Can I still use Shopify apps?
+Can I still use my Shopify apps after migrating to headless?

 Ready to migrate?